 A dark image with a misleading "underexposed" curve and a limited tonal range

 Let me show you what happens if we try to simulate the reverse situation.
 Now the curve on the left image says "underexposed" and that is indeed the case, the image of the anglers is way too dark.
-The right histogram on the other hand says "perfect!", which is not the case.
+The right histogram on the other hand says "nearly perfect!", which is not the case.
 This may be mathematically well exposed with an even tonal range, but it is very far from reality.
 Trust me, I was there!
 The bright, and evenly lit pictures does in no way show how it looked on the beach that evening.
 On the other hand it serves to illustrate how much detail and color can be pulled out of almost black parts of a dark image.